o3de/o3de.org/content/docs/user-guide/components/reference/paintbrush/paintbrush.md

 The Paint Brush is an editing mode available on some types of components to enable standard painting controls for editing the component's data in world space.

 Some components directly map pixels from a source image into world space, but other components might have a more indirect mapping, such as weights stored on vertices on a mesh.
 The Paint Brush is designed to allow painting in world space for any arbitrary type of data.
-For that reason, the descriptions below refer more generically to "values" instead of "pixels", even though painting is generally considered to be an image-based operation.
-Also, the mapping of the data values into world space can be at different densities, so the descriptions below make a distinction between "world space" and "value space".
-"World space" represents a number of meters in the virtual world.
-"Value space" represents a number of pixels / vertex weights / etc.
+For that reason, the descriptions below refer more generically to values instead of pixels, even though painting is generally considered to be an image-based operation.
+Also, the mapping of data values into world space can be at different densities, so the descriptions below make a distinction between *world space* and *value space*.
+World space represents a number of meters in the virtual world.
+Value space represents a quantity of adjacent data values in the data source being edited.

 ## Using the Paint Brush